yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 Definition (Prime number):
 An integer n > 1 is prime iff it is not divisible by any integer i such that 2 <= i <= n - 1.

-A simple C program to print the primes less than 100 would look like this:
+Here's a simple C program to print the primes less than 100:

 prime.c